pdp2shirts/FAS-ansible-use-cases/docs/01-deploy-redirect-readme.rst

 3. Testing and Validating

-This section is optional and for testing and verification purposes only.
-It assumes knowledge of how to operate BIG-IP commands and networking.

-BIG-IP Configuration Verification

-- Login to the BIG-IP instance
-- Navigate to Local traffic->Virtual server
-- Ensure there are 2 VIPs with same IP
-  - One listening on port 443
-  - One listening on port 80

 Redirect Verification

 - From a client browser on a device, access the VIP on port 80, you will be redirected to 443 (http://VIP:80)